| (i)

 On the train, he rapidly writes a whole chapter apropos his extraordinary

+adventure.
 However when he arrives

 back in Mullumbimby, his wife almost distraught with worry at his